paulh-rnd/TabbedBoxMaker/README.md

 * Space Between Parts - how far apart the pieces are in the drawing produced

+* Divider Cutout - if a finger cutout should be added to each divider, optionally included one of the ends.
+The cutout % must be set for both width and height for them to be generated.
+The % is a percentage of the divider width/height.

+* Labels - if set, a list of strings to put on each divider.
+Each new line is the next divider.
+If there are more dividers than labels, the remaining dividers will be blank.
+If there are more labels than dividers, the remaining labels will be ignored.
+All labels text is converted to a path automatically.
+  * Line break on space - if set, then the label on a divider will be split into multiple lines on each space character.
+If you want to force a line to not split, use a non-breaking space (Alt+0160 on Windows, Option+Space on Mac).
+  * Label font style - The font style to use for the labels, this defaults to `font-size:12;font-family:sans-serif;fill:#0000ff` and can be updated with what ever works for your use case.
+The color is set to something different to allow the software using this to treat it differently to the cut lines.
+  * Include labels back - if set, then labels will also be included on the back (or front) of the box.

 * Live Preview - you may need to turn this off when changing tab style, box type, or layout

 ## Use - Schroff enclosures